-Taking a new approach to documentary photography after a near-death experience in Libya, Guy Martin captured Turkey's fantasies as well as its increasingly violent realities and created a project that's already reached BJP's IPA final and won a book deal
+Taking a new approach to documentary photography after a near-death experience in Libya, Guy Martin captured Turkey's fantasies in a series now on show at Arles

 On 20 April 2011, Guy Martin was seriously injured in a mortar attack while covering the conflict in Libya.
 Two fellow photographers, Tim Hetherington and Chris Hondros, were killed, and it was a year before Martin could walk again.
 It was another six months before he wanted to take pictures again.